 Another alternative is to reward drivers based on the number of orders they deliver in a certain time period.
 This type of incentive usually sets a target number of orders which, once delivered, results in a financial bonus or reward.
 This is particularly beneficial for fleets that assign each driver to a relatively small neighbourhood or zone with numerous drop-offs.
 Obviously, it would be an unfair way to reward drivers that need to travel longer distances, or for service-oriented tasks, but for last-mile inner-city deliveries it can be a powerful incentive for employees, ensuring that they do not get distracted in between drop-offs.

 3. Faster Deliveries

-While not all incentives are relevant to every type of business and their compensation structure, the subject of driver rewards is something that needs to be carefully managed.
+While not all incentives are relevant to every type of business and their compensation structure, the subject of driver rewards and improving fleet and driver efficiency is something that needs to be carefully managed through better fleet management .
 Depending on the type of goods or services delivered, you need to take into account the volume of orders, the distances covered, and the population density in a specific region.
 Drivers are one of the most crucial pieces in the delivery ecosystem.
 What’s more, they’re often the face of a brand in front of the final customer.
 The bottom-line is that companies need to make sure that their fleet is motivated, efficient and goal-oriented, providing your customers with exceptional experiences that fuel loyalty.